Kudan (yōkai): Meiji Restoration onward

 The theory about the kudan being a benevolent wish-granting creature subsided during the Shōwa period and was replaced by greater emphasis on the kudan's wartime prophecies.
 A kudan appeared in 1930 in a forest in Kagawa Prefecture, prophesying: "Soon, there will be a great war.
 You shall win, but you will later be struck down by plague.
 However, those who eat red beans and tie yarn around their wrists within three days of hearing this prophecy shall not fall sick".
 In 1933, this rumor reached Nagano Prefecture and quickly spread, with elementary school students spreading it further by taking red bean rice (azuki-meshi) into school for their lunches.
 However, the content of the rumor changed.
 Instead of a kudan, the prophecy was attributed to a snake-headed beast, sent by the deity of the Suwa Grand Shrine in Nagano Prefecture.

-A rumour of a kudan birth in Hirado, Nagasaki in was propagated via Sasebo, and eventually collected in the summer of 1932 in Omadaka village in Nishisonogi Peninsula by folklorist Katsunori Sakurada.
+A rumour of a kudan birth in Hirado, Nagasaki was propagated via Sasebo, and eventually collected in the summer of 1932 in Omadaka village in Nishisonogi Peninsula by folklorist Katsunori Sakurada.

 During World War II, many rumors were spread about prophecies regarding the war and air raids.
 In 1943, a kudan was said to have been born in a geta shop in Iwakuni.
 This kudan predicted that "the war will end next year, around April or May."
 It was then reported in the spring of 1945 in Matsuyama that "A Kudan has been born in Kobe.
 He says that 'anyone who consumes red beans or bean cakes within three days of hearing this tale shall escape the air raids.'"
 The rumors quickly circulated throughout Matsuyama.

-Around early 1944 in the area of Marília, Brazil, there spread a rumour among the Japanese immigrants that a human headed and beast-bodied kudango (件子) was born, which predicted that the "war will end within the year with the Axis powers winning great vicotory"; it supposedly died immediately after speaking the stock phrase "yotte kudan no gotoshi".
+Around early 1944 in the area of Marília, Brazil, there spread a rumour among the Japanese immigrants that a human headed and beast-bodied kudango (件子) was born, which predicted that the "war will end within the year with the Axis powers winning great vicotory"; it supposedly died immediately after speaking the stock phrase "yotte kudan no gotoshi" (roughly, "therefore, it is just like the matter [I have talked about]").
 This has been characterized as the burgeoning of the denialist logic of espoused by the Kachigumi group who refused to believe Japan could lose a war.

 Kudan birth anecdotes have also been heard in the villages that produce the Tajima cattle brand of Kobe beef (published 1953).
 And in Hiruzen sanson or "the three villages of Hiruzen", Okayama Prefecture, an elderly informant in the Yatsuka village spoke of a kudan, but when inquired of its whereabouts he answered it was born in Kawakami village, and so forth, so the investigator was run in circles (1971).